metrilyx/metrilyx-dataserver/README.rst

 Startup
 -------
-The installation will also install startup services.
-The following files are installed:
+The installation also provides a startup script:

-    * /etc/init.d/metrilyx-dataserver
+    * /opt/metrilyx/etc/init.d/metrilyx-dataserver

+Copy this to the appropriate place, then issue:

-    * /etc/sysconfig/metrilyx
+    * <path>/metrilyx-dataserver start